 If you’re looking for a truly hands-off peer to peer lending option that pays higher returns, Unbolted is a good choice.

-#5 Top P2P Sites: Growth Street – Low Risk / No ISA Available – Read The Full Review
+#5 Top P2P Sites: Growth Street – Lower To Mid Risk / No ISA Available – Read The Full Review

 Growth Street rounds out my top five auto-invest peer to peer companies auto-investing list.
 Growth Street offers 30-day business loans to rigorously checked borrowers which have resulted in low default rates.
 Loans are secured by business assets, debentures and personal guarantees.
 The beauty of Growth Street is under normal market conditions, lenders can access their funds after 30 days.
 In theory, your Growth Street account could be used as a short term access account even though being able to exit is never a guarantee.

-I love Growth Street’s approach to lending and think it’s a great option for auto-investing.
+I like Growth Street’s approach to lending and think it’s a great option for auto-investing.

 Top P2P Sites Notable Mentions

-Mintos – Read the full review.
-If you fancy a dabble in a higher risk, higher reward European based peer to peer company, Mintos offers auto-investing paying high rates, (I’m currently averaging 12.4% per year), with the convenience of currency exchange.
+Mintos: Read the full review.
+If you fancy a dabble in a high risk, higher reward European based peer to peer company, Mintos offers auto-investing paying high rates, (I’m currently averaging 12.4% per year), with the convenience of currency exchange.